Merkel, Hollande urge Tsipras to complete current bailout

 RIGA Greek Prime Minister Alexis Tsipras held talks on Athens' debt crisis with the German and French leaders but won little more in public than a reminder he needs to do more to secure funds urgently needed to avert bankruptcy.

-"The discussions focused on the will to reach an agreement on the current program.
+"The discussions focussed on the will to reach an agreement on the current programme.
 They agreed on the need for the Greek authorities to continue their work with the three institutions," German and French officials said on Friday in near identical statements after more than two hours of talks that lasted well past midnight on the sidelines of an EU summit in Riga.

 A Greek official, who shared the views of German Chancellor Angela Merkel and French President Francois Hollande that the meeting had been "friendly and constructive", later told reporters that they had offered Tsipras their personal help in speeding up progress toward a long-term settlement of the debt crisis.